decentralized-identity/.well-known/did-configuration/README.md

 Each DID linkage entry under the `entries` property of the resource's top-level JWT object must contain the following properties and values:

+**`primary`** - Boolean value that, when true, signifies the DID entry is the primary identifier the domain/DID owner would like to associate with the domain under which the resource is located.

 **`jwt`** - Base64 encoded JWT signed by currently valid keys from the claimed DID.
 This object MUST include the following sub-properties:
 - `iss`: the DID unique ID string of the claimed DID
 - `domain`: the domain or subdomain the resource is located at